cabforum/netsec/docs/NSR.md

 Systems which are operated in a Third Party-Controlled Environment MUST be configured to prevent the modification or deletion of logs for their entire required retention period.
 This MUST be implemented using provider-native immutability features, such as WORM (Write-Once-Read-Many) or Object Locks.

 The CA MUST verify, at least annually, that the immutability and retention configuration remains effective and that audit logs can be retrieved for the required retention period.

+# 6. Requirements for CA-Colocated Environments

+The requirements of this section MUST be fulfilled for all Systems which are operated in a CA-Colocated Environment.

+## 6.1 Service Agreement

+The CA MUST maintain a documented service agreement with the operator of the CA-Colocated Environment that addresses:

+1. the facility-level physical security controls provided by the third-party service provider, including, at minimum, controls addressing the topics outlined in Section 4.5.1 of RFC 3647;
+2. the delineation of responsibilities between the CA and the third-party service provider for each aspect of physical and environmental security;
+3. the CA's right to audit or obtain independent audit reports covering the third-party service provider's facility-level controls;
+4. incident notification requirements, including timelines for the third-party service provider to notify the CA of physical security incidents that may affect the CA's designated space; and
+5. the conditions and procedures under which the third-party service provider may access the CA's designated space.

+## 6.2 Risk Assessment

+The CA MUST perform a risk assessment of the third-party service provider operating the CA-Colocated Environment.
+The risk assessment MUST:

+1. evaluate the adequacy of the third-party service provider's facility-level physical and environmental security controls;
+2. be performed prior to initial use and reviewed at least annually thereafter; and
+3. document the evidence relied upon in performing the risk assessment, which MAY include independently audited or certified reports (e.g., SOC 2 Type II, ISO/IEC 27001).

+## 6.3 Physical Access Controls

+The CA MUST ensure that:

+1. the CA's designated space within the CA-Colocated Environment is physically separated from spaces controlled by other tenants through mechanisms such as locked cages, locked cabinets, or dedicated suites;
+2. physical access to the CA's designated space is restricted to personnel assigned to applicable Trusted Roles;
+3. the CA maintains independent control over the access credentials (e.g., keys, locks, access cards, biometric enrollment) for its designated space; and
+4. the third-party service provider's access to the CA's designated space, if any, is:
+   a. governed by documented procedures that are consistent with the CA's physical access policies;
+   b. escorted by, or conducted with the prior authorization and knowledge of, personnel assigned to applicable Trusted Roles; and
+   c. logged and reviewed by the CA.

+Where Root CA Systems are housed in a CA-Colocated Environment, the CA MUST additionally ensure that the third-party service provider cannot independently access the CA's designated space without the presence of personnel assigned to applicable Trusted Roles.

+## 6.4 Monitoring and Verification

+The CA MUST:

+1. verify, at least annually, that the third-party service provider's facility-level controls continue to satisfy the CA's risk assessment; and
+2. review physical access logs for the CA's designated space at least quarterly.